exakat/exakat/docs/Installation.rst

 You need to use the Terminal, which is always installed with OSX.

-You need [xcode](https://developer.apple.com/xcode/) installed, with the command line tools.
+You need `xcode <https://developer.apple.com/xcode/>`_ installed, with the command line tools.
 Xcode is available for free in the App store.

 Create a folder for exakat.
 It will contain four elements : `neo4j` folder, the `exakat.phar` and the projects folder `projects`.
 Other folders will be created along the way.

 homebrew
 ########

-[Homebrew](http://brew.sh/) is a package manager for OSX.
+`Homebrew <http://brew.sh/>`_ is a package manager for OSX.
 It will speed up the installation if you install it now.
-You may do also without it, or using [Fink](http://www.finkproject.org/) or [macport](https://www.macports.org/).
+You may do also without it, or using `Fink <http://www.finkproject.org/>`_ or `macport <https://www.macports.org/>`_.

 ::